message/iata/CA.md

 - passengers with an application for permanent residence.
 They must have a written notice issued under the Immigration and Refugee Protection Act;
 - members of the Canadian forces traveling on duty, and their immediate family members;
 - more exemptions can be found at <a href="https://tinyurl.com/s4tbrc8">https://tinyurl.com/s4tbrc8</a> .
-4. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a>
+4. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a> .
+Passengers must present an ArriveCAN receipt before boarding.
 5. Passengers must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a> .
 - Test results issued in India or Morocco are not accepted.
 - This does not apply to: